s3434434/SmartPlant/README.md

 	/api/account/register
 		Takes in param matching UserRegistrationDto.cs
 		(Email, password, confirmation password)
-		password length must be 3 char - changable in startup.cs line 42-46
+		password length must be 3 char - changeable in startup.cs line 42-46
 	format of userRegDto.cs

 	**WARNING - THIS ACTUALLY SENDS A CONFIRMATION EMAIL LINK TO THE INPUTTED EMAIL**